 - 10.1 The ACD must ensure that the Company's global exposure relating to derivatives and forwards transactions held in the Company may not exceed the net value of the Scheme Property. - 10.2 The ACD must calculate the Company's global exposure on at least a daily basis.
-For the purposes of this paragraph, exposure must be calculated taking into account
+The ACD calculates the Company's global exposure using the commitment approach.
+For the purposes of this paragraph, exposure must be calculated taking into account the current value of the underlying assets, the counterparty risk, future market movements and the time available to liquidate the positions.